-"If the blood test is positive or there is clinical suspicion of coeliac disease, your GP will then refer you to a gut specialist (a gastroenterologist) for an endoscopy with biopsy.
+"If there's clinical suspicion of coeliac disease, your GP will then refer you for an endoscopy with biopsy.
 This is a simple procedure which looks for damage in the gut typical of coeliac disease.
-It involves passing a thin flexible tube (an endoscope) through the mouth and into the small intestine where tiny samples of the gut lining are collected."

 "For children, a biopsy may not always be necessary,” advises Sarah.